Update: Diasome Presents OPTI-2 Phase 2b Data at the ADA 86th Scientific Sessions

 Engineered for Next-Generation Clinical Impact

-HDV™ binds up to 100 molecules onto each disc, concentrating and directing biologics and drug therapies through the portal-hepatic highway.
+HDV binds up to 100 proteins and peptides onto each disc, concentrating and directing biologics and drug therapies through the portal-hepatic highway.
 This precise localization enables therapies to access the central receptors mediating glucose and lipid metabolism.

 Stronger on-target efficacy

 Today’s therapies rely on peripheral pharmacology, which results in avoidable side effects.
-HDV localizes active pharmaceutical ingredients, delivering therapeutic benefit without adding burden to the patient.
+HDV localizes active pharmaceutical ingredients, delivering therapeutic benefit.

 Portfolio-wide differentiation

-The same HDV architecture adapts to multiple active pharmaceutical ingredients, turning familiar molecules into first-in-class, liver-precise therapies.
+The same HDV architecture adapts to multiple active pharmaceutical ingredients, turning familiar molecules into first-in-class, liver-directed therapies.

 De-risked development